-In June 2010, Angola made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies and has demonstrated some progress in improving its AML/CFT regime.
+In June 2010, Angola made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies.
+Since June, Angola has taken steps towards improving its AML/CFT regime, including by enacting an AML/CFT law and ratifying the UN Convention on Transnational Organised Crime.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Angola will work on implementing its action plan to address these deficiencies, including by: 1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); 2) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); 3) establishing and implementing an adequate legal framework for identifying, tracing and freezing terrorist assets (Special Recommendation III); 4) ratifying the UN Convention for the Suppression of the Financing of Terrorism and the UN Convention on Transnational Organised Crime.
+Angola will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (3) establishing and implementing an adequate legal framework for identifying, tracing and freezing terrorist assets (Special Recommendation III); and (4) ratifying the UN Convention for the Suppression of the Financing of Terrorism.
 The FATF encourages Angola to address its remaining deficiencies and continue the process of implementing its action plan.